darker16/android_device_common_version-info/README.md

 ```
 # Custom TWRP Versioning
+# device version is optional - the default value is "0" if nothing is set in device tree
+CUSTOM_TWRP_DEVICE_VERSION := 0

 # version prefix is optional - the default value is "LOCAL" if nothing is set in device tree
 CUSTOM_TWRP_VERSION_PREFIX := CUSTOM